 This is the first in a mini-series of articles on pricing strategies.

 At Fusebill, we've found that many companies believe they have a complex pricing model - not because of anything inherent in the model itself, but because they find it difficult to track manually.

-We hope that these articles will provide better understanding of the different types of pricing within a metered price plan.
+We hope that these articles will provide a better understanding of the different types of pricing within a metered price plan.